elfrances/actFileTool/README.md

 2. Can smooth out the elevation or grade values.
 3. Can limit the min/max grade level.
 4. Can filter out optional sensor data.
-5. Can generate a new GPX, TCX, or CSV file.
+5. Can generate a new GPX, TCX, CSV, or SHIZ file.

 Trimming out a range of points is useful to remove such things as "red light", "photo shot", or "nature break" stops during a ride.